|

 No Taxon Apoidea (clade Anthophila) - Bees

-Synonyms and other taxonomic changes Recent phylogenomic studies indicate that bees may have arisen from within Crabronidae rather than being sister to Crabronidae (1).
-However, the relevant studies (at least three) differ from each other with respect to which crabronid subgroup is resolved as the sister group of the bees.
-Therefore further testing is required.
+Synonyms and other taxonomic changes bees may have arisen from within Crabronidae rather than being sister to Crabronidae (1); it's unclear which crabronid lineage is sister to bees

 Numbers ~3,500 spp. in our area; >20,000 described spp. worldwide (2)(3)

-Identification Pronotum short, collar-like.
-Body usually very hairy.
-A distinctive feature of bees is that their hairs (at least some of them, particularly on the thorax) are branched or plumose; while those of wasps are simple.
-The hairs of bees collect pollen that they periodically brush and store on pollen transporting apparatus.
+Identification A distinctive feature of bees is that their hairs (at least some of them, particularly on the thorax) are branched or plumose.
+The hairs of bees collect pollen.
 Only females have pollen transporting apparatus:

-2. Corbiculae, basket-like structures on the hind tibia, as in the honey bee and related groups, (corbiculate Apidae).
+Corbiculae, basket-like structures on metatibia, as in the honey bee and related groups, (corbiculate Apidae).

-The bees that lay their eggs in other bees' nests, “cuckoo bees", look wasplike; they have less hair and lack pollen transporting apparatus.
+Bees that lay eggs in other bees' nests, “cuckoo bees", look wasplike; they have less hair and lack pollen transporting apparatus.

 Andrena wilkella, No common name.
 From Europe